Ecuador's Moreno says IMF board approves $6.5 billion loan

 Ecuador reached an IMF agreement for about $4.2 billion in February 2019, but the arrangement was canceled in May because of the impact of the pandemic and the fall in oil prices.

-(Reporting by Alexandra Valencia; Writing by Brian Ellsworth; Editing by Peter Cooney)
+(Reporting by Alexandra Valencia; Writing by Brian Ellsworth; Editing by Peter Cooney and Cynthia Osterman)

 ((brian.ellsworth@thomsonreuters.com; 58 212 655 2660; Reuters Messaging: brian.ellsworth.thomsonreuters.com@reuters.net, @ReutersVzla))